National Science Foundation Research Experience for Undergraduates (NSF REU)

 It is expected that all students accepted into this REU program will be fully vaccinated for COVID-19.
 Please visit the University of Rochester’s COVID-19 Resource Center for more information, including the current face mask guidelines.

 Before starting the application, you should prepare:

-- An unofficial college transcript, that is, a list of your college courses and grades, as a pdf, Word, or text file.
-Include the courses you are currently taking.
+- An unofficial college transcript, that is, a list of your college courses and grades, including the courses you are currently taking.

-- A 300-word essay as a pdf, Word, or text file explaining why you wish to participate in this REU, including how it engages your interests, how the experience would support or help you define your career goals, and special skills and interests you would bring to the program.
+- A 500-word essay explaining why you wish to participate in this REU, including how it engages your interests, how the experience would support or help you define your career goals, and special skills and interests you would bring to the program.

-- The name and email address of a teacher or supervisor who can recommend you for the REU.
+- The name and email address of a faculty member, instructor, supervisor, advisor, or mentor who can recommend you for the REU.

 Students accepted into the REU will receive:

 - Stipend of $6000 for other expenses and to take back home